 The following image will help you understand a few conventions used in the online version of the Mixbus manual.
-A PDF version has been made available for download via a link in the lower left corner of the page.
 Don't forget to use the "Feedback" feature near the bottom of each page.
 (Feedback is intended for manual specific items only.
 If you need tech support or would like to make a feature request please email us or visit our user forum.)